Hammarberg/c2/README.md

 Note that the help listing will extend with project specific options when a project file is loaded or detected in the same folder.
 For example, a Motorola 68000 project might have different switches listed compared to a MOS 6502 project.

-c2 command line switches comes in two variants, the descriptive long version prefixed with two dahses (`--`) and the short variant prefixed with a single dash (`-`).
+c2 command line switches comes in two variants, the descriptive long version prefixed with two dashes (`--`) and the short variant prefixed with a single dash (`-`).
 Switches can take optional arguments.
 The description of each switch has `<mandatory>` and `[optional]` argument fields.
 Arguments are separated from the switch with a space like `--out file.bin`.
 Short switches with no or only optional arguments can be stacked and in that case only the last switch of the stack can have arguments: `-rvVo file.bin` where `-o` is the short version of `--out`.
 ## Templates overview
+When assembling with c2, the template selected sets the target architecture, project configuration and may provides additional tools, definitions or macros for the target platform.

+Some templates provides a "hello word" as a starting point when setting up a new project.

+A template is specified at either at project creation (`--create-project`) or during direct assembly (`--direct`).
-## Project files
+## Projects
+c2 comes with a built in project and build system.
 ## Creating a c2 project
-c2 comes with a built in project and build system and set of pre-defined templates for creating new projects.
-To list them type
+Each project is based on a template.
+To list templates.

 `c2 --list-templates`